 Lake Como, Italy

 Lake Como is a home for many celebrities, such as George Clooney.
 The lake is simply breathtaking.
-Lake Como (Lago di Como) is one of the famous Italian Lakes destinations, not far from Milan in the north of Italy.
-Lake Como is long (50km), slender and extremely deep.
+Lake Como (Lago di Como) is one of the famous Italian lake destinations, not far from Milan in the north of Italy.
+Lake Como is long (50km), slender, and extremely deep.
 The southern end forks into two long ‘legs’, with the picturesque town of Bellagio situated on the promontory between them.

 Rising out of a cliff between the Red and Dead Sea, the lost city of Petra still has secrets to reveal.
 It has several tombs and carved structures spread across a sandy landscape.
 Many scenes from the Hollywood blockbuster Indiana Jones and the Last Crusade were filmed here.

 Longsheng Rice Terrace, China